NannyML/nannyml/docs/tutorials/data_requirements.rst

     Don't use model training data as a reference dataset.
 Machine learning models tend to overfit on their training data.
     Therefore expectations for model performance will be unrealistic.

-.. _data-drift-periods-analysis:
+.. _data-drift-periods-monitored:

-Analysis Period
+Monitored Period
-^^^^^^^^^^^^^^^
+^^^^^^^^^^^^^^^^

-The analysis period is where NannyML analyzes the data drift and the performance of the monitored model using the knowledge gained from studying the reference period.
+The monitored period is where NannyML analyzes the data drift and the performance of the monitored model using the knowledge gained from studying the reference period.
 In the average use case, it will consist of the latest production data up to a desired point in the past, which should be after the reference period ends.
-The analysis period is not required to have targets available.
+The monitored period is not required to have targets available.

-When performing drift analysis, NannyML compares each :term:`Data Chunk` of the analysis period with the reference data.
+When performing drift monitored, NannyML compares each :term:`Data Chunk` of the monitored period with the reference data.
 NannyML will flag any meaningful changes to data distributions as data drift.

-The analysis data does not need to contain any target values, so performance can be estimated for it.
+The monitored data does not need to contain any target values, so performance can be estimated for it.
-If target data is provided for the analysis period, it can be used to calculate :term:`Realized Performance`, but it will be ignored when estimating the performance.
+If target data is provided for the monitored period, it can be used to calculate :term:`Realized Performance`, but it will be ignored when estimating the performance.